3 min read

 Understanding personality at work

-Have you ever been told you’re 'too quiet' in meetings, or perhaps 'too intense' when a deadline looms?
-Maybe you’ve felt like a bit of an outsider because you prioritise the team’s feelings while everyone else is shouting about data and bottom lines.
-It’s a common struggle that keeps many professionals up at night – that nagging feeling that you need to 'fix' who you are to fit into a corporate mould that wasn't built for you.
+Have you ever been told you are too quiet in meetings, or too intense when a deadline looms?
+Maybe you prioritise how the team feels while everyone else talks about data and bottom lines.
+It is a common feeling, that nagging sense you need to change who you are to belong at work.

 Think about the last time a project stalled.
-Was it because no one was looking at the details?
-Or perhaps because the vision was so grand that no one knew what the first practical step was?
-When a team lacks a The Doer to handle the hands-on execution or The Coordinator to set the schedule, things fall apart.
-Hey Compono helps you identify these gaps by mapping individual personalities against these critical work actions, ensuring no one is left struggling with tasks that drain their battery.
+Maybe no one was checking the details, or the vision was so big that nobody knew the first practical step.
+When a team has no Doer to handle hands-on execution or no Coordinator to set the schedule, things slip.
+Mapping people against these eight styles shows you where the gaps are, so no one is stuck with work that flattens them.

 Section 1 illustration for Understanding personality at work

-Most workplace friction doesn't come from a lack of skill; it comes from a clash of personalities.
-Imagine The Auditor, who needs every piece of data verified before moving an inch, working alongside The Pioneer, who thrives on spontaneity and 'doing it differently'.
-Without self-awareness, the Auditor sees the Pioneer as reckless, while the Pioneer sees the Auditor as a bottleneck.
-This isn't a performance issue – it’s a personality gap.
+Most workplace friction comes from a clash of styles, not a lack of skill.
+Picture an Auditor who needs every figure verified before moving, working next to a Pioneer who thrives on doing things differently.
+Without self-awareness, the Auditor reads the Pioneer as reckless, and the Pioneer reads the Auditor as a bottleneck.
+That is a personality gap, not a performance problem.

 Section 2 illustration for Understanding personality at work

-Conflict in the workplace is inevitable, but it doesn't have to be destructive.
-Most arguments are just two different work personalities trying to solve the same problem using different languages.
-The Campaigner might try to resolve a dispute by 'selling the dream' and focusing on future possibilities, while The Advisor might seek a flexible compromise that keeps everyone happy.
+Conflict at work is normal, and it does not have to be destructive.
+Most arguments are two work personalities trying to solve the same problem in different languages.
+A Campaigner might resolve a dispute by selling the future, while an Advisor looks for a flexible compromise that keeps people onside.

 Can my personality at work change over time?

-While your core personality traits tend to remain stable throughout adulthood, your 'work personality' can evolve as you learn to adapt and flex your style.
-However, your natural preferences – what truly energises you – usually stay consistent.
+Your core traits tend to stay stable through adulthood, but how you express them can grow as you learn to flex your style.
+What truly energises you usually stays consistent.

-What if my job requires me to do things that don't match my personality?
+What if my job needs me to do things that do not match my personality?

-We all have to perform tasks that aren't our favourite from time to time.
-The goal isn't to ONLY do what you love, but to understand why certain tasks drain you so you can manage your energy and seek support when needed.
+Everyone does tasks they do not love.
+The goal is not to only do what you enjoy, it is to understand why certain tasks drain you so you can manage your energy and ask for support when you need it.

-How do I tell my boss about my work personality?
+How do I tell my manager about my work personality?

-The best way is to frame it as a tool for better performance.
-Explain that by understanding your natural preferences, you can contribute more effectively to the team and avoid common misunderstandings.
+Frame it as a tool for better performance.
+Explain that knowing your natural preferences helps you contribute more effectively and avoid the usual misunderstandings.

 Is one personality type better for leadership?

-Absolutely not.
-Great leaders come from all eight personality types.
-The best leaders are those who are self-aware enough to know their strengths and humble enough to adapt their style to their team's needs.
+No. Strong leaders come from all eight types.
+The best ones are self-aware enough to know their strengths and willing to adapt their style to what the team needs.

 Related